AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 Using the Commerce price index is optional.

 * Once you opt in to using the new pricing feed, you can contact Support to undo it.
-* The Product Recommendations catalog sync dashboard will no longer show new data.
+* The Resync button on the Product Recommendations catalog sync dashboard will not run the new price feeds.
+It should be run with the `resync` [CLI command](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/data-services/catalog-sync.html#resynccmdline):

+    ```bash
+    bin/magento saas:resync --feed=scopesCustomerGroup
+    bin/magento saas:resync --feed=scopesWebsite
+    bin/magento saas:resync --feed=prices
+    ```

 ## FAQ